...

 As with many issues in a Texas family law case, the issue of being deemed an unfit parent is a question that is largely left up to the opinions of the family court judge who is overseeing your case.
 The Texas Family Code does provide specific guidelines for a judge to follow when it comes to deciding about the fitness of a parent.
 Most importantly, the court would look at the way that a parent interacts with a child and determine whether that interaction would significantly impact your child’s physical health or emotional well-being negatively.
 If the judge determines that you or your co-parent would have such a negative impact on your child’s well-being physically and emotionally then he or she is likely to restrict or even terminate the parental rights of the offending parent.

 The most significant example that I can think of from the recent past involving a case that our office has worked on involves a young woman and her son that we were fortunate to represent.
 In this situation, a child custody case had been filed by the mother of the boy to establish parenting time, conservatorship rights/duties as well as child support.
-Only one week before a temporary order hearing the boy’s father picked him up to take him to his house for informal visitation that had been established.
+Just one week before the temporary order hearing, the boy’s father picked him up for their established informal visitation.
 They spent time together at his home where the father had started drinking alcohol.
 The situation persisted into the evening when it was time to bring the child home to his mother.

-What happened next was we filed a request for an emergency temporary order hearing after mediation had already been set for the next week.
+After mediation was scheduled for the following week, we filed a request for an emergency temporary order hearing.
 We attended mediation and held all the cards in the case.
 The father and his attorney (through the mediator) were very sorrowful about what had happened involving the child.
 They understood his behavior was beyond dangerous and showed little regard for the life of the child.
 With that said, these folks wanted to be able to negotiate something so they could avoid the need to go to those temporary orders hearing.

 Sexual offenses and crimes are other major areas that can determine fitness in a child custody situation.
-If you or your co-parent have a history of sexual abuse or neglect, then that can be used against you in a child custody case if fitness is coming up as a relevant topic.
+If you or your co-parent have a history of sexual abuse or neglect, the court can use this information against you in a child custody case, especially when determining parental fitness.
 In truth, even if someone in your home is the one with a history of crimes against children then that will become a relevant factor very quickly.

 We asked our client about his uncle.
 He seemed caught off guard by us asking about the uncle but eventually came around to tell us the truth.
 His uncle was out of jail and was on probation.
 He met regularly with his probation officer.
 He had a good relationship with the family, including our client’s children.
 While all of this may have been true, it was not going to be a situation that a judge would willingly introduce two young children to.
-We know that action had to be taken quickly to combat the potential impacts of the uncle on the child custody case.
+We recognized the need to act swiftly to address the potential impact of the uncle on the child custody case.

-We recommended that our client be respectful yet firm in his asking his uncle to find another place to live.
-We explained that no family court judge would allow two children to live in a home with a person who has been found guilty of sexual crimes involving children.
+Encouraged by our advice, our client respectfully yet firmly asked his uncle to find another place to live.
+We emphasized that no family court judge would permit two children to reside in a home with a person convicted of sexual crimes involving children.
 It was just a bridge too far and was dangerous to boot.
 Our client understood and assured us that he would ask his uncle to move out immediately so that his presence in the home would not hurt our client’s case.

 Our client did as he told us he would.
 He asked his uncle to move out of the house.
 Uncle did move out.
 Our client did not suffer any harm because of the uncle’s situation and fortunately enough neither did the children.
 This was a close call.
 Had we not found out about the uncle until too late it could have turned out much worse for our client.
 However, this was a lesson for me to always be thorough about asking about the client’s living situation.
 What you may consider normal living arrangements may be something that holds your case back.